eToro vs Interactive Brokers

 • Trader Workstation (TWS): the industry-standard terminal for serious investors.

-• Client Portal: a simplified web version that works for basic buy-and-hold.
+• Client Portal: a simplified web version that works well for buy-and-hold.

 • Paper trading account for simulated practice.